ahsan1762/kaamwala/README.md

 # 🚀 KaamWala

-A production-ready Dockerized MERN application that connects customers with skilled workers including electricians, plumbers, carpenters, mechanics, and other service providers.
+A production-ready MERN application that connects customers with skilled workers such as electricians, plumbers, carpenters, mechanics, and other service providers.

-The project demonstrates a complete DevOps workflow from local development to automated deployment on a Linux VPS using GitHub Actions, Docker, Docker Hub, and Nginx.
+This project demonstrates a complete DevOps workflow from local development to automated deployment on an Ubuntu VPS using Docker, Docker Compose, GitHub Actions, Docker Hub, and Nginx Reverse Proxy.

 ---

-## ✨ Features
+## 🌟 Features

 - 🔐 JWT Authentication
-- 👤 Customer Registration
+- 👤 Customer & Worker Registration
-- 👷 Worker Registration
 - 🛠️ Admin Dashboard
-- 📅 Booking System
+- 📅 Service Booking System
 - ⭐ Reviews & Ratings
 - 💬 Real-Time Chat (Socket.IO)
 - 📦 Dockerized Frontend & Backend